backstage/backstage/plugins/catalog-backend-module-msgraph/README.md

 ## Getting Started

-1. Choose your authentication method
+1. Choose your authentication method - all methods supported by [DefaultAzureCredential](https://docs.microsoft.com/en-us/javascript/api/overview/azure/identity-readme?view=azure-node-latest#defaultazurecredential)

-   - If you have a

-1. Create or use an existing App registration or Managed Identity in the [Microsoft Azure Portal](https://portal.azure.com/).
-   The App registration requires at least the API permissions `Group.Read.All`, `GroupMember.Read.All`, `User.Read` and `User.Read.All` for Microsoft Graph (if you still run into errors about insufficient privileges, add `Team.ReadBasic.All` and `TeamMember.Read.All` too).
+   - For local dev, use Azure CLI, Azure PowerShell or Visual Studio Code for authentication
+   - If your infrastructure supports Managed Identity, use that
+   - Otherwise use an App Registration

+1. If using Managed Identity or App Registration for authentication, grant the following application permissions (not delegated)

+   - `GroupMember.Read.All`
+   - `User.Read.All`

 1. Configure the entity provider: